 Do you want to perform magic on the pool table?
-Here's your chance to master a trick shot that's actually useful.
-In a masse shot, you hit the cueball in a downward motion so that it takes a curved path or otherwise changes direction mid-flight.
+Here's your chance to master a "trick shot" that's actually useful.
+In a massé shot, you hit the cue ball in a downward motion so that it takes a curved path or otherwise changes direction mid-flight.
 It can be an imperceptibly slight curve or a dramatic 180°.
-Poolroom and bar owners don't take too kindly to players attempting extreme masses because of potential damage to the felt from inept efforts at massive elevation and power.
-Have no fear, the masses that are controllable and easiest to incorporate into your game are docile creatures drawn out by finesse and a gentle hand.
+Poolroom and bar owners don't take too kindly to players attempting extreme massé shots because of potential damage to the felt from inept efforts at massive elevation and power.
+Have no fear, the massé shots that are controllable and easiest to incorporate into your game, also known as "swerve shots," are docile creatures drawn out by finesse and a gentle hand.

-What good is it except to make me look fancy?
+What good is a massé shot except to make me look fancy?

 Deflection is your friend.
 Finally!

 Because you're hitting the cue ball off-center to give it some spin, it's going to get pushed off the line of aim.
 For example, if you hit down on the right side of the ball, it's going to shoot off to the left a little.
 You won't need to aim as far to the side of your obstacle because the deflection will be helping push you in that direction.

 Don't overdo the elevation of your pool cue or the speed of your stroke.

 The two biggest mistakes that massé newbies make are trying to elevate too much and hitting the shot too hard.
 Restrict yourself to 45 degrees of elevation or fewer as you're learning to massé.
 A smooth, medium-speed stroke with a very loose wrist is what's required to achieve the best results.
 Hitting the shot too hard will cause the cue ball to deflect wildly, causing the cue ball to go too far off to the side.
 A hard hit also will mean the cue ball will be traveling too fast for the spin to grab in time.

 Combining three variables for massé shots isn't easy!